 transmit a VHT PPDU if the Length value calculated using Equation (22-14) exceeds 4095 octets.
 The LSB

 of the binary expression of the Length value shall be mapped to B5.
+For non-HT duplicate format PPDUs, the Length field is defined in 17.3.4.3 (PLCP LENGTH field) using th L_LENGTH parameter in the TXVECTOR.